Spectrologer/Chress/docs/ASSET_DISCOVERY.md

 ### Asset Discovery Script

 Use `npm run assets:discover` to run a standalone asset scanner that:

 - Scans all assets in the `assets/` directory
 - Shows statistics by category
 - Lists all discovered wall assets
 - Generates a `tools/discovered-assets.js` file with exports

 This is useful for:

 - Verifying new assets were found
 - Getting a quick overview of available assets
-- Reference when manually updating the zone editor
+- Reference when manually updating the board editor

 ## Technical Details